-- Sustainable Oyster Population and Fishery Act of 2016 (SB 937): Maryland’s greatest natural resource is the Chesapeake Bay.
-However, over development and over harvesting of oysters, which filter up to 50 gallons of water each per day, have left the Bay’s health in a state of freefall for decades.
-In 2016, I introduced and passed Senate Bill 937 – Sustainable Oyster Population and Fishery Act of 2016, to develop scientifically based sustainable harvest rates, through a collaboration between Department of Natural Resources (DNR) and the University of Maryland Center for Environmental Science (UMCES).
-Special thanks to the Chesapeake Bay Foundation, Coastal Conservation Association of Maryland, and the Midshore Riverkeeper Conservancy.
+- Sustainable Oyster Population and Fishery Act of 2016 (SB 937) Over harvesting of Chesapeake Bay oysters, which filter up to 50 gallons of water each per day, have left the Bay’s health in a state of freefall for decades.
+In 2016, I introduced and passed Senate Bill 937 to develop scientifically based sustainable harvest rates, through a collaboration between the Department of Natural Resources (DNR) and the University of Maryland Center for Environmental Science (UMCES)

 - Penalties for Polluters (SB 751): Phosphorous is a dangerous and illegal chemical that is a major cause of Chesapeake Bay blight.
 After introducing legislation in both the House and the Senate, I worked with colleagues in passing SB 751 to substantially increase penalties for ongoing violations of the 2007 phosphorous detergent ban.

-- Chesapeake Bay Restoration (SB694): Adult oysters can filter up to 50 gallons of water each day, which is why oyster replenishment efforts have become a critical function in the recovery of the Chesapeake Bay.
-Part of our challenge has been harvesting and recycling oyster shells, which provide the best substrate for baby oysters to grow to maturity.
+- Chesapeake Bay Restoration (SB694): Part of our challenge to restoring the Chesapeake Bay has been harvesting and recycling oyster shells, which provide the best substrate for baby oysters to grow to maturity.
 That’s why in 2013 I supported a new law that created the Oyster Shell Recycling Tax Credit.
 Building on that program, in 2015 I authored an expansion of that credit (SB694), which increases the tax credit by 500 percent.
-Thank you to the Chesapeake Bay Savers, Chesapeake Bay Foundation, and Maryland Leave of Conservation Voters for their strong support of SB694.

 - Maryland Organic Transition Investment Pilot Program (HB449): Transitioning to organic farming methods has been challenging due to the lack of funds to assist farmers.
 This pilot program, subject to federal appropriations funding, creates the necessary investment to begin this transition throughout the state.